write2abhi/java-sample-maven/README.md

 ## Jenkins Configuration
 * Jenkins installation is pre-configured to skip initial wizard, creating first admin user and all the required plugin installations.
 So we don't need to perform manual steps for initial setup.
 * Jenkins is accessible on 8080 port of your host machine IP.
 * To build and test java code using maven we need to configure maven and java tools in `Global Tool configuration section`.
+* Create credential in `Credentials section` to pull the code from private repo.
+* Create credential using SSH private key to remotely execute the shell command in deploy stage.
+* CI/CD pipeline is defined in a Jenkinsfile in the project root folder.

+## SonarQube Configuration
+* To configure sonarqube server first we need to login into the sonarqube and generate the security token.
+* Also, we need to configure a webhook in sonarqube console for Quality Gate.
+* Once this is done, sonarqube server configuration is done in Jenkins under `SonarQube servers` section, where you need to provide details like Name, Server Url, and server authentication token etc.

+## Nexus Configuration
+* Nexus configuration is done is Jenkinsfile as a part of CI/CD pipeline.
+* A hosted maven repository is created in Nexus to store the artifacts.

+## Deploy
+* To deploy the artifacts on AWS SSH pipeline steps plugin is used.
+* Once the build is pushed to the Nexus, we are pushing the Jar to remote EC2 machine and deploying the Jar using deploy.sh script.
+* Replace the remote host details in Jenkinsfile before running the pipeline.

+## Jenkinsfile
+* All the pipeline stages are defined in Jenkinsfile.
+*